ascheucher/bootstrap-1/src/popover/docs/readme.md

 A lightweight, extensible directive for fancy popover creation.
 The popover directive supports multiple placements, optional transition animation, and more.

+There are two versions of the popover: `popover` and `popover-html-unsafe`.
+The former takes text only and will escape any HTML provided.
+The latter takes whatever HTML is provided and displays it in a popover; it called "unsafe" because the HTML is not sanitized. *The user is responsible for ensuring the content is safe to put into the DOM!*

 Like the Bootstrap jQuery plugin, the popover **requires** the tooltip module.